AniKarenina/Data-Rangers/WorkPlan_DraftResearchQuestions/WorkPlan.md

 **Data Cleaning Documentation**
 For this assignment we will each research datasets in the category we are trying to fill in.
 We plan to meet as a group, share our findings, and discuss how to best integrate the datasets we found.
 Each team member will be responsible for contributing a portion of any script or data cleaning documentation.

 **R Script**
 Our R Script will start as an individual process, with each team member practicing on their own data set.
 We then plan to meet as a team and share our findings before deciding how to best combine our scripts into a single deliverable.

 **R Plots**
 This deliverable will follow a similar process to that of the R Script.
 We will need to integrate a presentation format, whether HTML or markdown.
 In order to best decide our presentation strategy, a review of team member skills and interests will be conducted.

 **Audience Persona**
-The Audince Persona will be a collaborative deliverable - more information will be given in class on this assignment.
+The Audience Persona will be a collaborative deliverable - more information will be given in class on this assignment.

 **Peer Review 2: Personas**
 Each team member will do their own individual review.

 **Presentation**
 The presentation will be planned and executed as a team, using our domain knowledge and data conclusions from the project.

 **Git Repository Package**
 In this deliverable our end-to-end workflow for our Crime in Nebraska data set will be showcased in out team Git repository.
 At this stage of the project, it is expected our skills will be well know to each other, and we will be able to delegate tasks efficiently such as programming, writeups, and persona review.